sepeterson/SethPeterson_ReactTest_Submission/README.md

 }
 ```

+Then, start the app with `npm start`.

 ### Running your own cors proxy

-To get a proxy running, do the following:
+To get cors-anywhere running locally, do the following:

 ```
 git clone https://github.com/Rob--W/cors-anywhere.git